 Can leaders reach power without free and fair elections?
 In a republic, politicians must believe that all power is derived from the voters and that they are accountable to the voters.
 Bribery, extortion, intimidation, and actual violence must be illegal and prosecuted by willing and able courts.
-If the courts are unable or unwilling, then citizens who want to keep their republic must vote out those who would break the system – and then work together to build competent, impartial courts.
+If the courts are unable or unwilling, then citizens who want to keep their republic must vote out those who would break the system – even if that means voting against officials from their own party.

 Do elected officials think we are not watching them?
 Our elected officials must believe we are watching them and are willing to vote against them for bad results.
 In this light, the arguments above in favor of information seeking and sharing are equally applicable here.
 The U.S. has a particular problem in this regard as many local newspapers, radio stations, and TV stations have died out.

 Can government officials operate without having to report on their activities?
 The U.S. constitution does not include any rights to information from the government.
 By contrast, this right does appear in many other constitutions around the world.
 Examples include Belgium, Chile, France, Mexico, and South Africa.
 In the U.S., citizens and the press rely on several laws: the Freedom of Information Act and the Information (Data) Quality Act.
 These laws, however, are not universally applicable.
 They do not require the government to supply information unless formally requested.
 They are often poorly implemented.
 They can be challenged in court or changed by Congress.